bopopescu/fuzzybritches/README.md

 # Fuzzy Britches Repository
 This repository is for the addons ported, modified, created, designed or hosted by "The Papaw".
+They are for learning and educational purposes only.
 They include:

 • <B>Fuzzy Britches</B> (Exodus type)<BR>
 • <B>Kids Cove</B> (Jen based)<BR>